Multi-Modal Approach to Preventing Suicide in Schools (MAPSS)

 What will the research involve?

-The pilot study of MAPSS is being funded by Cheshire and Merseyside Public Health Collaborative (Champs).
-As part of this, Champs are commissioning researchers at LJMU to conduct an evaluation of the programme, to establish whether it is feasible and effective in UK schools.
+The trial of MAPSS is being funded by the National Institute for Health and Care Research.
+Cheshire and Merseyside Public Health Collaborative (CHAMPS) are commissioning delivery of the MAPSS components.
 As such, the delivery and evaluation of MAPSS will be treated independently, i.e., young people can still take part in MAPSS even if their parents decide they do not want them to take part in the research.

-The research component will involve young people completing online surveys during school time at three separate time points (before SafeTALK, after SafeTALK, and at the end of the school year).
-The surveys will consist of a range of measures looking at young people’s mental health and wellbeing, their knowledge on help-seeking and suicide prevention, and their experiences of taking part in MAPSS.
+The research component will involve Year 10 pupils in all schools completing online surveys during school time at four separate time points.
+The surveys will consist of a range of measures looking at young people’s mental health and wellbeing, their knowledge on help-seeking and suicide prevention, and their experiences of taking part in MAPSS (where applicable).
 Surveys are not compulsory, and young people do not have to take part if they do not want to.
 A school staff member and a researcher from LJMU will be present during survey completion to support the young people.
 A full list of the questions is available.

 The research team will also carry out some interviews and focus groups with staff and pupils who have taken part in MAPSS, to find out more about their experiences of the programme, whether they think it is beneficial, and whether anything needs to be changed.
 Parents of potential participating pupils will be contacted directly about this with further information.